pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 <TagLinks :tags="$frontmatter.tags" />

 ::: tip
 Want to compare IMU and gaze data in the same coordinate system to better understand how people coordinate head and eye movements?
 The transformation functions in this tutorial will show you how!
 :::

-This guide contains various transformation functions that can assist when analysing Neon's IMU data.
+This guide contains various transformation functions that can assist when working with Neon's IMU data.

-While working through this guide, it can be helpful to try out our IMU visualization utility, [plimu](https://github.com/pupil-labs/plimu).
-This can assist in understanding the IMU data and the various coordinate systems.
-For example, some of the code in this article is [adapted from it](https://github.com/pupil-labs/plimu/blob/8b94302982363b203dddea2b15f43c6da60e787e/src/pupil_labs/plimu/visualizer.py#L274-L279).

 ## IMU to World Coordinates

-One of the key steps when dealing with the IMU is the transformation that takes coordinates in the local IMU coordinate system to their corresponding coordinates in the world coordinate system.
+One of the key steps when dealing with the IMU is the transformation that takes coordinates in the local IMU coordinate system to their corresponding coordinates in [the world coordinate system](http://docs.pupil-labs.com/neon/data-collection/data-streams/#movement-imu-data).
 The quaternion values provided by the IMU can be used to convert between the two coordinate systems.
 The `transform_imu_to_world` function, defined below, will be used throughout this article.

 Note that the origin of the IMU coordinate system is the same as the origin of the world coordinate system.